Universal-Team/db/docs/_ds/twilight-menu.md

   <ul dir="auto">

-  <li>This is done in case if the console''s NAND chip no longer functions, and you''re
+  <li>This is done in case if the console''s NAND chip no longer functions and you''re
   starting hiyaCFW via ntrboot.</li>

   </ul>